mrdunker/RTL_Workshop_VSD/README.md

   ```
 The nomenclature of the above .lib file is :
 1. sky - skywater
-2. 130 - 130 nanaometer(nm)
+2. 130 - 130 nanometer(nm)
 3. tt - typical  library
 4. 025C - Temperature
 5. 1v80 - Voltage
 <br />

-When we look into a library 'Process Voltage Temparature' is relevent for a design to work.<br />
+When we look into a library 'Process Voltage Temparature' is relevant for a design to work.<br />
-1. Process is important becasue of variations in the fabrication.
+1. Process is important because of variations in the fabrication.
-2. Voltage is important because there will be variation of behaviour of circuit due to the same.
+2. Voltage is important because there will be variations in circuit behaviour due to the same.
-3. Semiconductors are very dependent on tempereature and we would need the design to work in a wide range of        geographies having different temperatures.
+3. Semiconductors are very dependent on temperature and we would need the design to work in a wide range of        geographies having different temperatures.

 We need to factor in all these conditions when designing and so our libraries will also model these specifications.<br />

 Below figure shows the the library sky130_fd_sc_hd__tt_025C_1v80.lib on Vim edior:<br />
 ![day1_1](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/e2e76a6b-3316-45ee-9b08-71f0ba45e4e8)

-The Below figure shows both the library sky130_fd_sc_hd__tt_025C_1v80.lib and the .v file sky130_fd_sc_hd.v which consits of the design of any given cell in the above mentioned library:<br/>
+The Below figure shows both the library sky130_fd_sc_hd__tt_025C_1v80.lib and the .v file sky130_fd_sc_hd.v which consists of the design of any given cell in the above-mentioned library:<br/>
 ![day1_2](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/cb52c2a2-9905-42a5-8c7d-1b8e9b9c0d05)

 The Below side by side figure shows the details of different flavours of a 2 input and gate:<br />
-Here it is seen that the are of all three are different.In Day 1 we have discussed the effect of area in efficency and delay etc..<br />
+Here it is seen that the area of all three are different.On Day 1 we discussed the effect of the area in efficiency and delay etc..<br />
 ![day1_3x](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/6d5738b1-5fa3-4a08-8103-c7ff45b55afe)

 Below are some of the Vim commands used:<br />